Manufacturer: George Evans

 While the VP-2 was primarily designed as a recreational aircraft, it has also been used for a variety of other purposes.
 Some pilots have used it for aerial surveying, while others have used it for crop dusting and other agricultural purposes.

-The aircraft's lightweight construction and low-power engine also made it an ideal platform for experimental and research purposes.
+Its lightweight construction and low-power engine also made it an ideal platform for experimental and research purposes.

 The Ulster Aviation Society's beautifully restored Evans VP-2, G-BEHX shows the aircraft's enduring popularity and contribution to aviation history.